HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_o-connor_steven/index.md

 - The experiences of the Free French forces serving under British command
 - The Irish tradition of service in the British armed forces

-## Ouvrage et direction de numéro de revue
+## Ouvrages et directions de numéro de revue

- Irish Officers in the British Forces 1922-45, Basingstoke, Palgrave Macmillan, 2014, 272 pages.
+ *Irish Officers in the British Forces 1922-45*, Basingstoke, Palgrave Macmillan, 2014, 272 pages.
 A second edition was published in 2017.

-Foreign fighters and multinational armies: from civil conflicts to coalition wars, 1848-2015, European Review of History-Revue européenne d'histoire, Vol. 27, N° 1-2 (mars 2020), co-edited by Steven O'Connor and Guillaume Piketty.
+"Foreign fighters and multinational armies: from civil conflicts to coalition wars, 1848-2015," *European Review of History-Revue européenne d'histoire*, Vol. 27, N° 1-2 (mars 2020), co-edited by Steven O'Connor and Guillaume Piketty.
 Routledge published a book version of this special issue in 2022 and a paperback edition in 2024.

-## Article dans une revue
+## Articles dans une revue

- « Introduction - Foreign fighters and multinational armies: from civil conflicts to coalition wars, 1848-2015 », European Review of History-Revue européenne d'histoire, Vol. 27, N° 1-2 (mars 2020), p.
+ « Introduction - Foreign fighters and multinational armies: from civil conflicts to coalition wars, 1848-2015 », *European Review of History-Revue européenne d'histoire*, Vol. 27, N° 1-2 (mars 2020), p.
 1-11 (Steven O'Connor and Guillaume Piketty).

-« The Free French and British Forces in the Desert War, 1942: The Learning Curve in Interallied Military Cooperation », European Review of History-Revue européenne d'histoire, Vol. 27, N° 1-2 (mars 2020), p.
+« The Free French and British Forces in the Desert War, 1942: The Learning Curve in Interallied Military Cooperation », *European Review of History-Revue européenne d'histoire*, Vol. 27, N° 1-2 (mars 2020), p.
 176-98.

-« Under a foreign flag: integrating foreign units and personnel in the British and German armed forces, 1940-1945 », Journal of Modern European History, Vol. 14, N° 3 (novembre 2016), p.
+« Under a foreign flag: integrating foreign units and personnel in the British and German armed forces, 1940-1945 », *Journal of Modern European History*, Vol. 14, N° 3 (novembre 2016), p.
 321-41 (Steven O'Connor and Martin Gutmann).

 « Why did they fight for Britain?
-Irish recruits to the British forces, 1939-45 », Etudes Irlandais-es, Vol. 40, N° 1 (Printemps-été 2015), p.
+Irish recruits to the British forces, 1939-45 », *Etudes Irlandais-es*, Vol. 40, N° 1 (Printemps-été 2015), p.
 59-70.

-« Irish identity and integration within the British armed forces, 1939-1945 », Irish Historical Studies, Vol. 39, N° 155 (mai 2015), p.
+« Irish identity and integration within the British armed forces, 1939-1945 », *Irish Historical Studies*, Vol. 39, N° 155 (mai 2015), p.
 417-38.

-« The pleasure culture of war in independent Ireland, 1922-45 », War in History, Vol. 22, N° 1 (janvier 2015), p.
+« The pleasure culture of war in independent Ireland, 1922-45 », *War in History*, Vol. 22, N° 1 (janvier 2015), p.
 66-86.

-## Chapitre dans un ouvrage collectif
+## Chapitres dans un ouvrage collectif

- « Fighting a coalition war: the experience of the Free French soldier in the British 8th Army » dans Claire Miot, Guillaume Piketty et Thomas Vaisset (dir.), Militaires en résistances en France et en Europe, Lille, Presses universitaires du Septentrion, 2020, p.
+ « Fighting a coalition war: the experience of the Free French soldier in the British 8th Army » dans Claire Miot, Guillaume Piketty et Thomas Vaisset (dir.), *Militaires en résistances en France et en Europe*, Lille, Presses universitaires du Septentrion, 2020, p.
 151-65.

-« 'It's up to you now to fight for your own country': Ireland's Great War veterans in the War of Independence, 1919-21 » dans David Swift et Oliver Wilkinson (dir.), Veterans of the First World War: Ex-Servicemen and Ex-Servicewomen in Post-War Britain and Ireland, London, Routledge, 2019, p.
+« 'It's up to you now to fight for your own country': Ireland's Great War veterans in the War of Independence, 1919-21 » dans David Swift et Oliver Wilkinson (dir.), *Veterans of the First World War: Ex-Servicemen and Ex-Servicewomen in Post-War Britain and Ireland*, London, Routledge, 2019, p.
 104-21.

-« Imperial continuities: Irish doctors and the British armed forces, 1922-1945 » dans Ian Miller et David Durnin (dir.), Medicine, Health and Irish Experiences of War, 1914-1945, Manchester, Manchester University Press, 2016, p.
+« Imperial continuities: Irish doctors and the British armed forces, 1922-1945 » dans Ian Miller et David Durnin (dir.), *Medicine, Health and Irish Experiences of War, 1914-1945*, Manchester, Manchester University Press, 2016, p.
 191-205.

 ## Interventions orales récentes